 Then we played a little video poker before stopping at Wolfgang Puck American Grille for a nightcap; the bar’s atmosphere was so pleasant that we ended up ordering a bottle of Prosecco.
 I can only imagine what we’d have done if we’d been staying there.

 In the morning, we took a stroll along the Boardwalk, stopping at Bally’s to play a little more.
 Then I headed to the Qua Baths & Spa at Caesars.
 The Spa is pretty minimal compared with some of its Las Vegas cousins, but there are two things I love about it.
 First is the big overflowing hot tub.

 It was a slow Tuesday, and I soaked alone for about half an hour before being joined by a pleasant young woman who raved about the Spa at the Hotel Hershey.

 Then I took a quick shower in one of two spare but spacious tan tiled stalls, slipped my wet swimsuit into its droplet dry bag and myself back into white spa waffle robe, and headed to the waiting room for my other favorite thing: among the best massages I’ve ever enjoyed.
 For fifty minutes, my stress was challenged by a masseuse whose fabulous technique seamlessly blends long soothing strokes with strong spot finger pressure.
 When the massage was sadly over, it was time for me to head back to the room to dress for dinner.
-That was just as well; back in the ladies’ locker area, I glimpsed two naked women my age side-by-side in the big hot tub.

 We strolled back down the Boardwalk to the Tropicana, because we like the range of restaurants there.
 First we headed to happy hour at the bar at Olon.
 I started off with the fresh jumbo-shrimp cocktail.